66,047 American Corridor Design Ideas

 Oak & Broad

-8" Character Rift & Quartered White Oak Wood Floor.
+8" Character Rift & Quartered White Oak Hardwood Floor.
 Extra Long Planks.
 Finished on site in Nashville Tennessee.
-Rubio Monocoat Finish. www.oakandbroad.com
+Rubio Monocoat finish. www.oakandbroad.com

 If you like a distressed look, then you'll love the wirebrushed surface of Vintage French Oak from Virginia Mill Works.
 The wide engineered hardwood planks feature a variety of hues blended with classic oak grains and will complement any room in your home.

 Toby Leary Fine Woodworking Inc.